Omowunmi Sadik

-Omowunmi "Wunmi" A. Sadik (born 19 June 1964) is a Nigerian professor, chemist, and inventor working at Binghamton University.
+Omowunmi "Wunmi" A. Sadik (born 19 June 1964) is a Nigerian-American professor, chemist, and inventor working at New Jersey Institute of Technology.
 She has developed microelectrode biosensors for detection of drugs and explosives and is working on the development of technologies for recycling metal ions from waste, for use in environmental and industrial applications.
 In 2012, Sadik co-founded the non-profit Sustainable Nanotechnology Organization.

 Early life and education

 Sadik was born in 1964 in Lagos, Nigeria.
 Her family included a number of scientists, who supported her interests in physics, chemistry, and biology.
 She received her bachelor's degree in chemistry from the University of Lagos in 1985, and went on to receive her master's degree in chemistry in 1987.
 Sadik then attended Wollongong University in Australia.
 In 1994, she received her Ph.D. degree in chemistry from Wollongong.

 Career

 A postdoctoral fellowship from the National Research Council supported her as a researcher at the U.S. Environmental Protection Agency from 1994 to 1996.
 She then accepted a position as an assistant professor of chemistry at the Binghamton University in Binghamton, New York.
 She was promoted to associate professor in 2002, and full professor in 2005.
 At that time, she also became director of the Center for Advanced Sensors & Environmental Systems (CASE) at Binghamton.
-She has been visiting faculty at the Naval Research Laboratories, Cornell University, and Harvard University.
+In 2019, Dr. Sadik moved to the New Jersey Institute of Technology (NJIT), as chair of the Department of Chemistry and Environmental Sciences and director of the NJIT BioSensors Materials for Advanced Research & Technology (The BioSMART Center).
+She has also served as a visiting faculty member at the Naval Research Laboratory, Cornell University, and Harvard University.
+In 2024, she was appointed as the inaugural Vice Provost for Faculty Affairs at NJIT.